SIM Atlanta and GeorgiaCIO Raise $107,000 for Nonprofit, TechBridge

-All proceeds benefit TechBridge®, a nonprofit that brings affordable technology and business expertise to other nonprofits driving greater community impact—impact that translates into more children fed, more homeless families sheltered and, ultimately, more lives changed for the better.
+All proceeds benefit TechBridge, a nonprofit that brings affordable technology and business expertise to other nonprofits driving greater community impact—impact that translates into more children fed, more homeless families sheltered and, ultimately, more lives changed for the better.

 GeorgiaCIO is honored to partner with TechBridge through the annual golf tournament.
 The funds raised allow TechBridge to provide affordable technology and business expertise to even more nonprofits that are diligently serving the needs of others.
 It’s a fun way for our IT community to tangibly make a difference! — Lisa LaRoque, Executive Director, GeorgiaCIO

 As the leaders of IT in companies of all sizes, we know how crucial a part technology plays in an organization’s growth and prosperity.
-TechBridge is the perfect example of how business technology can be used to help millions of those who need it the most, and we couldn’t be prouder to sponsor them and the necessary work they are doing for the improvement of the nonprofit community as a whole. — Greg Arthur, Insight, Keynote Sponsor
+TechBridge is the perfect example of how business technology can be used to help millions of those who need IT the most, and we couldn’t be prouder to sponsor them and the necessary work they are doing for the improvement of the nonprofit community as a whole. — Greg Arthur, Insight, Keynote Sponsor

-Founded in 2000, TechBridge is a nonprofit that provides other nonprofits with the tools, resources and relationships they need to apply business strategies and technology to further help alleviate poverty.
-This is made possible by support from the TechBridge network of corporations, individuals and foundations.
-TheTechBridge Adopt-a-Nonprofit® program and the Technology Innovation Award, given by Accenture, provide nonprofits with funding vehicles for their technology needs while TechBridge’s fundraising efforts, including the Digital Event Series (in Atlanta and Birmingham), unite the technology community to celebrate the impact IT can have in strengthening our community.
+Founded in 2000, TechBridge is a nonprofit providing other nonprofits with the tools, resources, and relationships they need to apply business strategies and technology to help alleviate poverty.
+This is made possible by support from the TechBridge network of corporations, individuals, and foundations.
+The TechBridge Adopt-a-Nonprofit® program and the Technology Innovation Award, given by Accenture, provide nonprofits with funding for their technology needs.
+TechBridge’s fundraising efforts, (including the Digital Event Series in Atlanta and Birmingham) unite the technology community to celebrate the impact IT can have in strengthening our community.